giulialuongo90/speech-recognition/README.md

 The models can be used in the field of voice recognition, aimed at human-machine communication: some application examples could be voice assistants, the simultaneous transcription of spoken speech into text or even translation.

+The dataset used contains sequential speech recognition data: it is made up of 41849 sequences, each made up of 101 time instants.
+At each time instant there are 40 measurements.

+The dataset consists of 30 classes, where each class represents a spoken word.
+The words present in the dataset are: bed, eight, house, off, sheila, two, bird, five, left, one, six, up, cat, four, marvel, on, stop, wow, dog, go, nine, right , three, yes, down, happy, no, seven, tree, zero.